hfp/libxs/samples/converse/README.md

 ## Notes

 The sample is intentionally experimental.
-It keeps all state in the sample directory, writes generated corpus data to `compose.dat` and `converse.dat`, and saves the converse vocabulary in `converse.lex` so persisted token IDs can be compared across runs.
+It keeps all state in the sample directory, writes generated corpus data to `converse.dat`, and saves the converse vocabulary in `converse.lex` so persisted token IDs can be compared across runs.
 The answer reranker is saved in `converse.prd`.
 Reusing the same corpus files refreshes existing entries instead of duplicating them.
 It does not add a stable public summarization API.